A customer's story

 Here's a story relayed to us by one of our mortgage consultants.
 A hopeful home buyer calls him up and says, "I want to buy a house so I need a mortgage.
 My bank told me I need to improve my credit score, and I should pay off my collections on my credit report.
-I did, but my score didn't go up and they can't help me.
-What can you do for me?"
+I did, but my score didn't go up.
+Did I do something wrong?"

 Sound familiar?
 Maybe you have a collection on your credit report and you're thinking that if you just pay it off, your score will go up and you'll be able to buy that dream home you found last month.